 Postpartum headaches are any headaches that hit you in the first six weeks after your little one is born.

-Postpartum headaches are pretty common – somewhere around 40% of new mamas get them.
+And they’re pretty common—somewhere around 40% of new mamas get them.

-Here’s what you need to know so that they can look after yourself after you leave the hospital.
+Here’s what you need to know so that they can look after you after you leave the hospital.

 In this article: 📝

 - What do postpartum headaches feel like?